numbas/editor-docs/source/how-do-i.rst

 A neat way to create a random line is to randomly pick the positions of two points on the line.

 Create two points in your GeoGebra worksheet, and a line between those two points.
-Set the positions of the points in the parameters to the :func:`geogebra_applet` function.
+Set the positions of the points in the parameters to the :jme:func:`geogebra_applet` function.

 See `this example question <https://numbas.mathcentre.ac.uk/question/22835/a-randomised-line-in-a-geogebra-worksheet-set-the-positions-of-two-points/>`__.